Azure/Moneo/docs/HeadlessDeployment.md

             az vmss identity assign -g <RESOURCE GROUP> -n <VIRTUAL MACHINE SCALE SET NAME> --identities <USER ASSIGNED IDENTITY>
         ```

+2. You may choose to deploy Moneo services using [moneo service deploy script](../linux_service/moneo_service_deploy.sh).
+Other wise skip this step.
+    1. Modify the following ENV variables with the appropriate data:
+       - IDENTITY_CLIENT_ID: This will be the client ID of the user managed identity
+       - INGESTION_ENDPOINT: This will be the URL to the ingestion endpoint
+    2. Run the deploy script ```sudo ./moneo_service_deploy.sh```.
+This will install, configure, and start Moneo services.
+    3. Skip to step 5.
+    Note: This step can be performed in parallel using pssh.
+Reference step 4 for start and stop commands.

+3. Modify the managed prometheus config file in `Moneo/src/worker/publisher/config/managed_prom_config.json`.
+    - Reference the user managed identity created during infrastructure deployment to get the "identity client id"
+    - Reference the Managed Prometheus resource created during infrastructure deployment to get the "metrics ingestion endpoint"
+    - The config file modifcations must be distributed to the Moneo directories on all workers.

+    ```json
+    {
+        "IDENTITY_CLIENT_ID": "<identity client id>",
+        "INGESTION_ENDPOINT": "<metrics ingestion endpoint>"
+    }
+    ```

-3. Start Services (Assumes Azure marketplace AI/HPC Image): ``` parallel-ssh -i -t 0 -h hostfile "sudo /opt/azurehpc/tools/Moneo/linux_service/start_moneo_services.sh true" ```
+4. Start Services (Assumes Azure marketplace AI/HPC Image): ``` parallel-ssh -i -t 0 -h hostfile "sudo /opt/azurehpc/tools/Moneo/linux_service/start_moneo_services.sh true" ```
     - To stop services: ```parallel-ssh -i -t 0 -h hostfile "sudo /opt/azurehpc/tools/Moneo/linux_service/stop_moneo_services.sh"```

     Note: If not using Azure AI/HPC market place image reference the ["Deploying Linux services guide"](../linux_service/README.md) for full instructions.

-4. At this point data collection should be on going and metrics streaming to the Azure managed Grafana setup during infrastructure.
+5. At this point data collection should be on going and metrics streaming to the Azure managed Grafana setup during infrastructure.

     Note: In the infrastructure deployment step you have the option to use provided template dashboards or create your own.

-5. Check with Azure Grafana Dashboards to verify that the metrics are being ingested.
+6. Check with Azure Grafana Dashboards to verify that the metrics are being ingested.

     ![image](assets/azuregrafana-managed_prometheus.png)